LPKStudio/iggrowth/docs/source/install.rst

 First, obtain Instagram_Growth_ and virtualenv_ if you do not already have them.
 Using a virtual environment will make the installation easier, and will help to avoid clutter in your system-wide libraries.
-You will also need Git_ in order to clone the repository. <a href="/articles/creating-and-highlighting-code-blocks">Creating and highlighting code blocks</a>
+You will also need Git_ in order to clone the repository. .. _Python: http://www.python.org/

 .. _Instagram_Growth: https://lpkstudio.com/
 .. _virtualenv: http://pypi.python.org/pypi/virtualenv